benjitusk-weekly-code-jam/submissions/week_1_basic_calculator/README.md

 * Under no circumstances should the program crash during execution.

 ### Submission Deadline

-**שבת פרשת נָשֹׂא** — all pull requests must be submitted and finalized **before candle lighting**.
+The deadline for this challenge is **שבת פרשת נָשֹׂא**.
+All pull requests must be submitted and finalized **before candle lighting**.
 Any commits after that point will result in disqualification.

 ### Notes